rajgoel/course-business-analytics-fundamentals/04-lab/slides.md

-# Generic Models & Data in AMPL, JuMP, and Google OR-Tools
+# Generic Models in AMPL, JuMP, and Google OR-Tools

 ===